MicrosoftDocs/VBA-Docs/api/Publisher.LineFormat.md

 api_name:
 - Publisher.LineFormat
 ms.assetid: 9c973f5a-b2d2-78b1-24c3-350f1ba4c2ab
-ms.date: 06/08/2017
+ms.date: 05/31/2019
 localization_priority: Normal
 ---

 # LineFormat object (Publisher)

 Represents line and arrowhead formatting.
 For a line, the **LineFormat** object contains formatting information for the line itself; for a shape with a border, this object contains formatting information for the shape's border.

+## Remarks

+Use the **[Shape.Line](Publisher.Shape.Line.md)** property to return a **LineFormat** object.

 ## Example

-Use the  **[Line](Publisher.Shape.Line.md)** property to return a **LineFormat** object.
 The following example adds a blue, dashed line to the active document.
 There is a short, narrow oval at the line's starting point and a long, wide triangle at its endpoint.

 ```vb
 Sub FormatLine()
  With ActiveDocument.Pages(1).Shapes.AddLine(BeginX:=100, _